 From age 21 to 30: Testing is usually done every 3 years using a Pap test alone.
 HPV testing is optional and somewhat discouraged because HPV infection is common among young adult women and often goes away on its own.

-After age 30: Testing is done every 3 years if only a Pap test is done or every 5 years if a Pap test and a test for HPV are done.
+From age 30 to 65: Testing is done every 3 years if only a Pap test is done or every 5 years if a Pap test and a test for HPV are done.
 However, women with a high risk of cervical cancer need to be tested more frequently.
 Such women include those who have an HIV infection, who have a weakened immune system (which may result from taking a drug or having a disorder that suppresses the immune system), or who have had abnormal Pap test results.

 After age 65: Most women no longer need to be tested if they have had no abnormal test result in the last 10 years.

-Pap tests may be resumed or continued if a woman has a new sex partner or if she has several sex partners.
+Pap tests in older women may be resumed or continued if a woman has a new sex partner or if she has several sex partners.

-Women who have had their uterus completely removed (total hysterectomy) and have not had any abnormal Pap test results do not need Pap tests.
+Women who have had their uterus completely removed (total hysterectomy) and have not had any abnormal Pap test results do not need to be screened for cervical cancer.
+However, if the hysterectomy left cervix in place, screening is needed.
+(The cervix is the lower part of the uterus that opens into the vagina.)

 Women at risk of sexually transmitted diseases should be screened yearly for these diseases, even if they have no symptoms.
 At-risk women include the following: